Natashkinsasha/jwt-redis/README.md

 # API

+Method for creating a token.
 ### jwtr.sign(payload, secretOrPrivateKey, [options, callback]) ###

+Method for verifying a token
 ### jwtr.verify(token, secretOrPublicKey, [options, callback]) ###

+Method for breaking the token (if the token does not pass validation, then the error pops up)
 ### jwtr.destroy(token, secretOrPublicKey, [options, callback]) ###

+Method for destroying a token by jti
 ### jwtr.destroy(jti, [options, callback]) ###

+Method for destroying a token by id
 ### jwtr.destroyById(id, [options, callback]) ###

+Method for decoding token
 ### jwt.decode(token [, options]) ###

-jwt-redis fully supports all method options that support the library[jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
+jwt-redis fully supports all method options that support the library [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
 Therefore, it is better to read their documentation in addition.
 But there are several options that are available only in jwt-redis. jwt-redis supports two strategies for storing labels in redis: the whitelist and the blacklist.
 By default, the whitelist strategy is selected.
 In the initialization options, you can specify that you want to use a different strategy.